vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Electronics stuff

-- [ ] Targeting for Q4 2024: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery
+- [ ] Targeting for Q2 2025: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery

 ### Health stuff

-- [ ] Targeting for Q1 2025: Get next round of blood tests done
+- [ ] Targeting for Q2 2025: Get next round of blood tests done
+- [ ] Targeting for Q2 2025: Get DEXA scan done

 ## Devops/server maintenance work in 2024